 That’s true – Bali has a rich and fascinating history that makes it a wonderful travel destination.
 In fact, there are so many other things to see and so on the island that I made a post about it – check out Top 8 Things to See & Do in Amazing Bali.
 Besides, if you are looking for another place in the country, I recommend Java.
-Java island is much bigger than Bali with a few major cities (from Jakarta, Bandung, Surakarta, and Surabaya), volcanoes, and national parks, like the dramatic Mount Bromo, and the Ujung Kulon National Park that is home to the endangered Javan Rhino.
+Java island is much bigger than Bali with a few major cities (from Jakarta, Bandung, Surakarta, and Surabaya), volcanoes, and national parks, like the dramatic Mount Bromo, and the Ujung Kulon National Park which is home to the endangered Javan Rhino.
 But today, I am going back to Yogyakarta and I want to wrap up a lot of things that I have seen, done, and eaten there.

 Where to stay?

-After we had arrived at Yogyakarta airport, we had a limousine pick up from the hotel to the Sheraton Mustika Yogyakarta Resort and Spa, which is not far from the airport.
-I chose this hotel because their ground-floor suites are right at the poolside and I always want to know how it feels being able to jump into a pool from your hotel room!
+After we had arrived at Yogyakarta airport, we had a limousine pick us up from the hotel to the Sheraton Mustika Yogyakarta Resort and Spa, which is not far from the airport.
+I chose this hotel because their ground-floor suites are right at the poolside and I always want to know how it feels to be able to jump into a pool from your hotel room!
 The hotel has a great restaurant, a local tour booking counter, and a nice spa as well.
 It makes our trip so much easier being able to book the tour right down the lobby, and have a nice spa treatment at the hotel after enjoying a good dinner at the restaurant.
-The restaurant is also located on the top floor of the hotel building and we had an unobstructed view of Mount Merapi on the balcony; on top of all these, the hotel suite is at a very nice price for less than US$100 dollar per night for my four-night stay!
+The restaurant is also located on the top floor of the hotel building and we had an unobstructed view of Mount Merapi from the balcony; on top of all these, the hotel suite is at a very nice price of less than US$100 dollar per night for my four-night stay!

 If you are looking for something more traditional and classic, The Phoenix Hotel Yogyakarta is another great choice.
 The Phoenix Hotel Yogyakarta is a boutique heritage hotel and I was told it’s the best place for English afternoon tea in the city.
 When I first entered the hotel from the main road it didn’t impress me much until I walked into the main hotel building.
 The historic building was constructed in colonial style and the swimming pool was right in the center.
 Each luxurious suite has its own balcony that overlooks the pool.
 While the food of their afternoon tea set is not as outstanding as I had hoped, it is among the best in town and the experience was made up of its good value and nice environment.